alisonrclarke/domain-specific-software-sustainability/README.md

 ### QGIS Processing history

-`convert_history_to_python.py` converts QGIS processing history to an executable python script to allow others to reproduce your work.
-See its [README](scripts/qgis/processing_history/README.md) for further details.
+I create a script `convert_history_to_python.py` which converts QGIS processing history to an executable python script to allow others to reproduce your work.
+It has been moved to a new git repository at https://github.com/alisonrclarke/reproducible-qgis.